Esbern Snare: Career

 After the fall of Jerusalem, Pope Innocent III and others asked King Canute VI and the Danes to join the crusade, stating that it would be right for crusaders to die for Christ, as he died for them.
 This was not well received by the Danes.
-Esbern delivered a speech stating that the Danish people had been sliding into a period of depravity and decline, he called the crusade to Jerusalem to be of noble effort, as requested by the Pope, who was of a superior position.
+According to the Historia de Profectione Danorum in Hierosolymam, Esbern delivered a speech stating that the Danish people had been sliding into a period of depravity and decline, he called the crusade to Jerusalem to be of noble effort, as requested by the Pope, who was of a superior position.
 In 1192, during the Crusades, he led a small group of Danish soldiers to the Holy Land.
 He became inspired and upon his return to Denmark, he built the Kalundborg Kirke (Church of Our Lady, Kalundborg); Art historian R.A.
 Stalley called the architectural style an "emphatic image of militant Christianity".
 (Note: "Militant Christianity" in a directly martial sense, as widely espoused in 12th-century Christendom (see: Crusading movement § 12th century), as distinct from the "Church Militant".)
 Esbern is considered the founder of the town of Kalundborg.